splunk/public-o11y-docs/gdi/get-data-in/get-data-in.rst

 .. _gdi-3:

-1. Configure third-party server applications to send metrics, logs, and traces
+3. Configure third-party server applications to send metrics, logs, and traces
 =========================================================================================================================

 After you've completed step :ref:`gdi-2` and installed the Splunk Distribution of OpenTelemetry Collector on your servers (hosts) or in your clusters, configure the Collector's :ref:`native receivers <collector-components-receivers>` or :ref:`any of these third-party applications <monitor-data-sources>`, such as Apache, Cassandra, Hadoop, Kafka, and NGINX, to monitor your systems.

-The Collector ingests, manages and sends:

-- Metrics to Infrastructure Monitoring
-- Logs to Log Observer or Log Observer Connect
-- Traces to APM

 After you've configured the Collector's pipelines for your desired server applications, access your data in the following locations: